Teacher misconduct: attend a professional conduct panel hearing or meeting

 -

-Location teacher worked: Bolton, Lancashire
+Location teacher worked: Oakham, East midlands

-This professional conduct panel hearing will take place in person.
-You must register to attend this hearing.
-See further details on attending a conduct panel in person.

-Notice is hereby given that, in accordance with The Teachers’ Disciplinary (England) Regulations 2012, a professional conduct panel has been convened to consider the case of Mr John Pugh formerly employed in Bolton, Lancashire.
+Notice is hereby given that, in accordance with The Teachers’ Disciplinary (England) Regulations 2012, a professional conduct panel has been convened to consider the case of Mr Robert Williams formerly employed in Oakham, East midlands.

 -